Gyirong County: Transportation

 Up to 1960, one of the main trade routes between Nepal and Tibet passed through this region.
 Easily accessible from Nepal, it was used several times as an entrance gate for military actions from the site of Nepal against Tibet.
 In 2017, Chinese soldiers began building a new road on the Tibetan side of the border, and intend to continue construction into Nepal via Rasuwa pending approval from Kathmandu.

 A possibility of a transborder railway link along a similar route (Gyirong to Kathmandu via Rasuwa) is considered as well.

+Gyirong Port was modernised in the 2010s, becoming a modern logistics hub at the Nepal–China border.
+The area was devastated in the 2026 Nepal floods.